vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

 and you have good insights into the runtime characteristics:

-1. You know from experience you can run 10 requests/second (rps) comfortably on a given `pal-tracker` application instance, factoring in you have sufficient redundancy with 2 extra instances.
+1. You know from experience you can run 10 requests/second (rps) comfortably on a given `pal-tracker` application instance.

-1. You have stress tested you application where you know the maximum work rate per instance is 20 rps, when it may become unstable.
+1. You have stress tested your application, and you know the maximum work rate per instance when it may become unstable is 20 rps.

-1. The current `pal-tracker` application has a relatively consistent workload 10 rps throughout the day.
+1. The current `pal-tracker` application has a relatively consistent workload of 10 rps throughout the day.

-1. You forecast in the next release you will have situational daily peaks where the `pal-tracker` application may peak between 40 and 50 rps.
+1. You forecast in the next release you will have occasional daily peaks where the `pal-tracker` application may have to handle between 40 and 50 rps.
     How many instances will you need to run at peak periods, without factoring in availability?

     ```nohighlight
-    (target rps)/(rps/instance) -> number of instances
+    (target rps) / (rps/instance) = number of instances
     ```

     Or

     ```nohighlight
-    (50 rps)/(10 rps/instance) => 5 instances
+    (50 rps) / (10 rps/instance) = 5 instances
     ```

+    Factoring in the need for availability, you have learned in production that under normal conditions you have sufficient redundancy with 2 extra instances.
+    So, you never want to run fewer than 3 instances.

-    You know based from your stress testing that planned and/or unplanned outage of individual instances will be sufficiently tolerated with a total of 5 instances at 50 rps.
+    You now know based on your stress testing that planned and/or unplanned outage of individual instances will be sufficiently tolerated with a total of 5 instances at 50 rps.
+    You can see this by considering that even if 2 of the 5 instances become unavailable, the overall throughput would be:

+    ```nohighlight
+    (maximum rps/instance) * (number of instances) = max throughput
+    ```

+    or

+    ```nohighlight
+    (20 rps) * (3 instances) = 60 rps
+    ```

+    This still greater than the maximum required throughput of 50 rps.

 ### Enable application autoscaling

-Tanzu Application Services supports automatic horizontal scaling based on either pre-defined or custom rules.
+Tanzu Application Service supports automatic horizontal scaling based on either pre-defined or custom rules.

 For blocking web applications,
 HTTP throughput is a good choice assuming you have a solid grasp of the